2017 Westminster attack: Injuries

 A dozen people received serious injuries, some described as "catastrophic", and eight others were treated for less serious injuries at the scene.
 Injured members of the public were taken to St Thomas' Hospital, which is located immediately across Westminster Bridge in Lambeth, and to King's College Hospital (which declared a 'major incident' in its designated trauma centre), St Mary's Hospital, the Royal London Hospital and the Chelsea and Westminster Hospital.
 Three French students, from Concarneau in Brittany, were among those injured; others included three police officers who were returning from a commendation ceremony, four students from Edge Hill University in Lancashire, and the wife of the American who was killed.

 Perpetrator

-The attacker was identified by the Metropolitan Police as Khalid Masood, a 52-year-old Briton.
+The attacker was identified by the Metropolitan Police as Khalid Masood, a 52-year-old Black Briton.
 He was born Adrian Russell Elms to a single mother but used his stepfather's surname, Ajao, interchangeably with Elms from the age of two.
 He changed his name to Khalid Masood after converting to Islam.
 Police said he also used several other aliases, including Khalid Choudry.